nyeholt/waratah/docs/en/101_advanced_configuration.md

   theme: 'my-specific-theme'
 ```

-The system will look for app.js and app.css in `vendor/me/some-module/themes/my-specific-theme/app/frontend/dist`
+The system will look for built app.js and app.css in `vendor/me/some-module/themes/my-specific-theme/app/frontend/dist`

 ## Even more advanced configuration: